 The Dean of the School of Science and Health, Professor Gregory Kolt, says the graduation ceremony highlights how Western Sydney University and NICM work with international partners to produce job-ready employees.

 "The partnership allows our students to strengthen their knowledge of traditional Chinese medicine at one of China's most prestigious institutions," says Professor Kolt.

 "On behalf of Western Sydney University I congratulate the students on their graduation, and look forward to following their careers in Australia and beyond."

-Also at the graduation ceremony were two staff from Beijing University of Chinese Medicine, who are currently at Western Sydney University to help develop a high quality Chinese medicine integrative clinical service in Sydney, which will have a close connection to both clinical and laboratory-based research.
+Also at the graduation ceremony were two staff from BUCM, who are currently at Western Sydney University to help develop a high quality Chinese medicine integrative clinical service in Sydney, which will have a close connection to both clinical and laboratory-based research.

 In addition to the student exchange, the partnership between the two universities also sees regular academic exchanges to develop innovative teaching methods, and help bring new research conducted in the laboratory closer to the patient's bedside.